-Create a test record
+Create a test record in the Test details dialog

 Field/Button Action Test Type the name of the test.
 This can be any alphanumeric text string you want to use.
-Auto As an alternative to typing in the name, click on this button to insert predefined auto-counter text.
+Auto As an alternative to typing in the name, click on this button to insert predefined auto-counter text; if you do not have auto-counter text configured, an information message displays.
 If you already have some text in the 'Test' field, it is over-written by the auto-counter text.
-Status Click on the drop-down arrow and select the value indicating the current status of the test (Not Run, Pass, Fail, Deferred and Canceled). Туре Click on the drop-down arrow and select the value indicating the type of test (Load, Regression or Standard).
-Class Type (Class on the 'Test details' dialog) This field defaults to the class (type) of test selected in the drop-down field at the left of the Testing window Toolbar - Unit, Acceptance, Scenario, Integration, Inspection or System.
-S , If you are creating a different class of test, click on the drop-down arrow and select that class.
-Run By Click on the drop-down arrow and select the name of the person who ran the test.
-Checked By Click on the drop-down arrow and select the name of the person who checked the test run.
-Last Run (Run Date on the 'Test Details' dialog) Click on the drop-down arrow and select the date on which the test was last run.
+Class This defaults to the class of test you selected in displaying the dialog.
+If this is not the class you require, click on the drop-down arrow and select the appropriate value. Туре Click on the drop-down arrow and select the value indicating the type of test (Load, Regression or Standard).
+Run Date Click on the check box and then on the drop-down arrow and select the date on which the test is to be run (or when it was last run).

-Result ('Test Details' dialog) Click on the drop-down arrow and select the value indicating the results of the test (Not Run, Pass, Fail, Deferred and Canceled).
-Append to Test Result ('Test Details' dialog) Select this checkbox to reproduce the Test Run data in the 'Results' tab for the test.
+Run By Click on the drop-down arrow and select the name of the person who is to run, or has run, the test.
+(Possible values are derived from the Project Author definitions in the 'People' dialog - select the 'Configure > Reference Data > Model Types > People > Project Authors' ribbon option.)
+Result Click on the drop-down arrow and select the value indicating the current status of the test (Not Run, Pass, Fail, Deferred or Cancelled).
+Checked By Click on the drop-down arrow and select the name of the person who is to check, or has checked, the results of the test.
 Description Type a description of the test; you can format the text using the Notes toolbar at the top of the field.
-This text is also reflected in the Notes window, but cannot be edited there.
+The text you type here is also shown in the Notes window , under the 'Description' heading.
 Input Type in the input data provided to the test; you can format the text using the Notes toolbar at the top of the field.
-This text is also reflected in the Notes window, but cannot be edited there.
+The text you type here is also shown in the Notes window , under the 'Input' heading.
 Acceptance Criteria Type the acceptance or test success conditions; you can format the text using the Notes toolbar at the top of the field.
-This text is also reflected in the Notes window, but cannot be edited there.
+The text you type here is also shown in the Notes window , under the 'Acceptance Criteria' heading.
 Results Type the results of the last test; you can format the text using the Notes toolbar at the top of the field.
-This text is also reflected in the Notes window, but cannot be edited there.
-Previous ('Test Details' dialog) If earlier test records exist, click on this button to reset the fields to the values of the previous test record.
-Next ('Test Details' dialog) If you are looking at an earlier test record, click on this button to reset the fields to the values of the next most recent test record.
-New ('Test Details' dialog) Click on this button to clear the fields so that you can enter the information for a new test record.
-OK ('Test Details' dialog) Click on this button to save the new or changed data and close the dialog.
-Close ('Test Details' dialog) Click on this button to close the dialog without saving the new or changed data.
-Apply ('Test Details' dialog) Click on this button to save the new or changed data without closing the dialog.
+The text you type here is also shown in the Notes window , under the 'Results' heading.
+Apply Click on this button to save the data you have entered and to add the entry to the Testing window and the Browser window , keeping the 'Test details' dialog open.
+OK Click on this button to save all new data and close the 'Test details' dialog.
+New Click on this button to clear the data entry fields ready for defining another test. left chevron/right chevron If there are existing tests, click on these buttons to display the details of the previous test or next test in the sequence.
+Close Click on this button to discard all unsaved data and close the dialog.